hirako2000/remarkable-harmony-sketches/README.md

 [product-screenshot]: images/screenshot.png

-- In Windows, open your terminal and run
+- Open your terminal linux/OSX and run
 ```
 python setup.py
 ```
 - Personalize the contents of website at `info.json`.
-- Commit all change and host your repo with github page
+- Commit all change and host your repo as a static site, for e.g on surge.sh, netlify, whatever.
 - ... and that's all your gallery

 ## How It Works